 - (a) Class A Shares (except in the case of abrdn SICAV II Global Risk Mitigation Fund) are open to investments for the following classes of investors (i) retail investors investing directly with the Company; (ii) retail investors investing through financial intermediaries and where a rebate is available to these financial intermediaries; and (iii) any institutional investor where a rebate is available to these institutional investors.
-For abrdn SICAV II Global Risk Mitigation Fund, Class A Shares are only accessible to institutional investors and/or accredited investors, investing through financial intermediaries and where a rebate is available to these financial intermediaries, who may be required to enter into a suitable agreement with an Investment Manager or one of its associates at the discretion of the Board of Directors. - (b) Class B Shares are open to investments for the following classes of investors (i) retail investors investing directly with the Company; (ii) financial intermediaries (including institutional investors) that are prohibited by local laws or regulations applicable to them to receive and/or retain any rebate/commission; (iii) distributors providing portfolio management and investment advice on an independent basis (as defined by MiFID II) within the EU; or (iv) distributors providing non-independent advice (as defined by MiFID II) within the EU who have agreed with their clients not to receive and retain any rebate/commission. - (c) Class C Shares are open to investments for the following classes of investors (i) retail investors investing through financial intermediaries where access has been approved by the Company and where a rebate is available to these intermediaries; and (ii) institutional investors where access has been approved by the Company and where a rebate is available to these institutional investors. - (d) Class D Shares are reserved for institutional investors. - (e) Class J Shares are reserved for (i) retail investors investing through financial intermediaries where access has been approved by the Company and where no rebate is payable to that intermediary and (ii) any institutional investors where access has been approved by the Company and where no rebate is payable. - (f) Class K Shares are reserved for institutional investors where access has been approved by the Company. - (g) Class S Shares are reserved for institutional investors where access has been approved by the Company. - (h) Class T Shares are open to investments for the following classes of investors (i) retail investors investing directly with the Company; (ii) financial intermediaries (including institutional investors) that are prohibited by local laws or regulations applicable to them to receive and/or retain any rebate/commission; (iii) distributors providing portfolio management and investment advice on an independent basis (as defined by MiFID II) within the EU; or (iv) distributors providing non-independent advice (as defined by MiFID II) within the EU who have agreed with their clients not to receive and retain any rebate/commission.
+For abrdn SICAV II Global Risk Mitigation Fund, Class A Shares are only accessible to institutional investors and/or accredited investors, investing through financial intermediaries and where a rebate is available to these financial intermediaries, who may be required to enter into a suitable agreement with an Investment Manager or one of its associates at the discretion of the Board of Directors. - (b) Class B Shares are open to investments for the following classes of investors (i) retail investors investing directly with the Company; (ii) financial intermediaries (including institutional investors) that are prohibited by local laws or regulations applicable to them to receive and/or retain any rebate/commission; (iii) distributors providing portfolio management and investment advice on an independent basis (as defined by MiFID II) within the EU; or (iv) distributors providing non-independent advice (as defined by MiFID II) within the EU who have agreed with their clients not to receive and retain any rebate/commission. - (c) Class D Shares are reserved for institutional investors. - (d) Class J Shares are only accessible to investors who are approved by the Management Company and, whose investment is covered by a suitable agreement with an Investment Manager or one of its Associates which specifically references the J Share Class and has an effective date on or after the launch of such Class, and in case of subscription or distribution of such Shares within the EU only, who are one of the following: - i. financial intermediaries that are prohibited by the local laws or regulations applicable to them to receive and/or retain any commissions or other non-monetary benefits; or - ii. distributors providing portfolio management services and/or investment advice services on an independent basis (as defined by MiFID) within the EU; or - iii. investors who have entered into a separate fee agreement with their distributor regarding the provision of non-independent advice services (as defined by MiFID) within the EU, and where such distributor does not receive and retain any commission or other non-monetary benefits. - Once the total Net Asset Value of the J Share Class available in a Sub-fund ordinarily reaches, or is greater than, USD 100,000,000 or currency equivalent, or any other amount as specifically determined by the Management Company, the J Share Class in that Sub-fund will be closed to new investors for subscriptions.
+The Management Company may re-open the J Share Class to new investors at its discretion without notice to Shareholders. - (e) Class K Shares are only accessible to institutional investors who are approved by the Management Company and whose investment is covered by a suitable agreement with an Investment Manager or one of its Associates which specifically references the K Share Class and has an effective date on or after the launch of such Class.